 - You just can’t get any more out of these old-timers.

 - We must get some people in here with the right kind of attitudes.

 - Well, I guess it’s time for another pep talk.

 - She must be having personal problems at home.

 Once stated, these reasons become accepted as the real reason for unsatisfactory performance, and the manager acts accordingly without further analysis.
 This thinking leads managers to the self-destructive behavior of aggressively applying solutions to correct non-existent problems for deficient performance.

-The Coaching analysis is completed by you the manager alone if you have sufficient information to do so.
-If you lack enough information to answer the questions in the analysis, it is necessary to collect the information either by talking with someone who is familiar with the situation or by talking to the employee.
-If you talk to the person to gather information to complete the Coaching Analysis, the purpose is not to discipline the employee or to play “Gothya.”
+The Coaching analysis is completed by you, the manager alone if you have sufficient information to do so.
+Suppose you lack enough information to answer the questions in the analysis.
+It is necessary to collect the data either by talking with someone familiar with the situation or by talking to the employee.
+When you speak to the person to gather information to complete the Coaching Analysis, the purpose is not to discipline the employee or play “Gothya.”

 In other words, after you observe a performance discrepancy, your first discussion with the employee may be to collect information about what happened.
 This is separate and distinct from any conversation you might have after you have completed the Coaching Analysis and identified the reason for nonperformance.